Python Lesson 7: Pandas

 Pandas work usually with time data arrays, either as axis index or as

 columns.
-It provides the to_datetime
+It provides the to_datetime method to parse many different

 date representations